Vampire/git-spindle/docs/bitbucket.rst

 "origin", so :command:`git push origin master` will work.

 By default the repository is created under your account, but you can specify a team to create the repository for.
+If you specify a team you must also specify an existing project, as team repositories are always organized in projects.

 .. describe:: git bb set-origin [--ssh|--http] [--triangular [--upstream-branch=<branch>]]